Tolbachik: Views

 360° panorama on top of a cinder cone from the 1975 eruption.
 The peak of Ostry Tolbachik can be found in the clouds on the right.

 Tolbachik (third from right) with Klyuchevskoi erupting in the background.
 Adjacent volcanoes are Ushkovsky, Bezymianny, Zimina, and Udina.
 Oblique view taken on November 16, 2013 from ISS.

+Erupting Fissure at Tolbachik, Kamchatka, Dec.
+22, 2012.
+Imaged by the Advanced Land Imager (ALI) on the Earth Observing-1 (EO-1) Satellite.